Site Map Search the Catalog Find a Library FAQ Sign Up Contact Us

-NLS serves as the central node in a national network of regional and subregional libraries offering public library service to blind and physically handicapped individuals.
+NLS is the central node in a national network of regional and subregional libraries offering direct public library service to eligible patrons.
 It uses the production capabilities of commercial, nonprofit, and volunteer organizations to produce quantities of books ranging from a few copies to more than a thousand copies.
-The quantity of any title produced is dependent on the pertinence of the work to the network libraries collections and to expected reader demand.
+The quantity of any title produced is dependent on the pertinence of the work to the network libraries’ collections and to expected reader demand.

-Textbooks, which are not generally part of the NLS collections, are available through volunteer individuals and groups and nonprofit organizations such as Recording for the Blind and Dyslexic and the American Printing House for the Blind.
-A collection of electronic and single-copy spiral-bound thermoform texts produced by the National Braille Association was acquired by NLS in 2007.
-These are currently stored at the Multistate Center West.
+Textbooks are not generally part of the NLS collections but are available through volunteer individuals and groups and nonprofit organizations such as Learning Ally (formerly Recording for the Blind and Dyslexic) and the American Printing House for the Blind.

-Information about the most recently produced books is available through the bimonthly publications Talking Books Topics and Braille Book Review.
-These are available in large print, on audiocassette, in braille, and online.
-Annual catalogs of braille and recorded books are available in several media.
+Information about the most recently distributed books is published in the bimonthly publications Talking Books Topics and Braille Book Review.
+These are available in large print, on digital cartridge, in braille, and/or online.
 Short subject-matter bibliographies are occasionally produced by the Network Division and posted on the NLS website.

 The Collection Development Advisory Group is designed to bring patrons' concerns to NLS.
 The group meets in person at NLS for three days every two years.
-It is made up of four network librarians (one from each of the four conferences, appointed by the conference chair), one children's librarian, four readers‑at‑large (one from each of the four conferences, appointed by the conference chair), and one representative from each of three consumer organizations (the American Council of the Blind, the Blinded Veterans Association, and the National Federation of the Blind).
-After an introductory workshop to acquaint the group with current issues in book selection and production, the group members discuss among themselves the various concerns they have brought from the constituents they represent.
-At the final meeting the group presents NLS with a list of recommendations to guide NLS in the development of the collections.
+It is made up of four network librarians (one from each of the four conferences, appointed by the conference chair), one youth librarian, four readers‑at‑large (one from each of the four conferences, appointed by the conference chair), and one representative from each of three consumer organizations (the American Council of the Blind, the Blinded Veterans Association, and the National Federation of the Blind).
+After an introductory workshop to acquaint the group with current issues in book selection and production, the group members discuss among themselves the various concerns they have brought from their constituents.
+At the final meeting the group presents a list of recommendations to guide NLS in the development of the collections.
 Participants are reimbursed for their expenses.

 Patrons are encouraged to bring their reading needs to the attention of NLS by contacting their regional or subregional library.
-The librarians will then query NLS and report back to the patron.
+Library staff will then query NLS and report back to the patrons.

-In building the NLS collections, consideration is given to resources and information available from other organizations including network libraries.
-NLS is committed to considering patron's needs, publishing trends, NLS resources, and network library activities in open forum such as those provided by advisory groups.
+In building the NLS collections, consideration is given to resources and information available from other organizations, including network libraries.
+NLS is committed to considering patrons' needs, publishing trends, its own resources, and network library activities in open forums such as those provided by advisory groups.

 Priority is given to works of perceived long‑lasting value, with a smaller number of selections from widely discussed but perhaps more ephemeral works.

 Generally excluded from the collection, except where specifically noted, are textbooks or other curriculum‑related materials, unless such materials are appropriate to a public library collection; information that is likely to become dated before the production process can be completed; and titles that serve only to further a political or social cause, except where important documents by prominent individuals are included and are not otherwise available.

 NLS does not generally include government publications in its collection, but provides assistance and consultation to agencies as they seek to provide their circulars, documents, and explanatory pamphlets in alternative media.

-Encyclopedias and dictionaries, which are not suited for use on a loan basis, and annuals, which have information that may become dated quickly, are not generally selected for inclusion in the national collections.
+Encyclopedias and dictionaries, which are not suited for loaning, and annuals, which have information that may become dated quickly, are not generally selected for inclusion in the national collections.
 For most reference questions, patrons are referred to their regional library or nearest public library.

 No attempt is made to acquire more than a single imprint of a specific title.
-Variant imprints may appear in the collection when original master recordings of a title selected for reissue are missing or damaged and an alternate edition must be obtained.
+Variant imprints may appear in the collection when special significance or value may be identified.

 Music scores and technical music books are circulated by the NLS Music Section.
-Books geared to the general public on music and musicians are a part of the NLS general collection, and are available through network libraries.
+Books on music and musicians that are of general interest are part of the NLS general collection, and are available through network libraries.

 Self‑help instructional materials that are found in public libraries and that can be converted to a special format may be added to the collection when identified as appropriate for meeting patron needs.

-Gifts and materials obtained through cooperative international exchange agreements that meet NLS quality-assurance standards are accepted in accordance with the scope and level defined in this policy (Appendix).
-Exceptions may be made in regard to foreign-language materials, where the need to acquire materials expeditiously in a variety of languages is paramount.
+Gifts and materials obtained through cooperative international exchange agreements that meet NLS quality-assurance standards may be accepted in accordance with this policy.
+Exceptions may be made in regard to materials of foreign origin when the need to acquire materials expeditiously is paramount.

 Large‑print books are not included in the NLS collection except in the special music collection.
 Patrons who need large‑print scores and music instruction materials are directed to the NLS Music Section.
 Fiction and nonfiction books in large print are available in most public libraries and are included in the collections of many network libraries.

 NLS provides a limited number of periodicals in braille or recorded formats.
-Emphasis is placed on, but not limited to, periodicals indexed in the Readers Guide to Periodical Literature.
 Generally, periodicals published by specific interest groups that contain information of interest solely to members of those groups are not included in the collection.
-Two programs, Magazine of the Month and Young Adult Magazine of the Month, provide patrons with magazines that are not available by subscription.
+The Magazine of the Month program provides patrons with sample magazines that are not available by subscription.

-Standard works relating to the world's major religions, including the holy books, are provided in proportion to demand.
-A reference guide, Bibles and Other Sacred Writings in Special Media, available online and through the NLS Reference Section provides an information circular listing organizations that make copies of holy books available at little or no cost to persons who wish to have a personal copy.
+Standard works relating to the world's major religions, including scriptures, are provided in proportion to demand.
+A reference guide, Bibles and Other Sacred Writings in Special Media, available online and through the NLS Reference Section, provides information about organizations that make copies of sacred texts available at little or no cost to persons who wish to have a personal copy.

 NLS provides a special collection in languages other than English.
 The collection is based upon the relative number of individuals using a language in the overall readership, and upon the availability of works in that language.

 Both original works and translations are included in the collection.
-Most foreign‑language materials are acquired by purchase and through gift and exchange arrangements with overseas organizations.
+Most foreign‑language materials are acquired by purchase or special arrangement with sister agencies abroad.
 Children's titles, including bilingual editions, and titles that may be used by adults for self-education are included.
-Courses on how to speak a foreign language are not included since these are widely available to readers from other sources.
-English-as-a-second-language materials are considered if these materials are not available from other sources.

-The young-adult collection is presented as part of the adult collection.
-Young-adult material is generally geared to students in junior and senior high school but is often read and enjoyed by younger readers as well as adults.
+The young adult collection is presented as part of the adult collection.
+Young adult material is generally geared to students in high school but is often read and enjoyed by younger readers as well as adults.
 Selection of materials is governed by the same criteria used to develop the collections in general.